Russian missiles target cities across Ukraine, officials say

-KYIV, Ukraine (AP) — Russia unleashed a massive missile barrage on cities across Ukraine early Thursday, targeting energy infrastructure facilities and hitting some residential buildings, Ukrainian officials and media said.
+KYIV, Ukraine (AP) — Russia unleashed a massive missile barrage on cities across Ukraine early Thursday, targeting energy infrastructure facilities in the first attack on such a scale in three weeks.
+Ukrainian officials said residential buildings were hit but didn’t immediately say if there were casualties.

-Air raid sirens wailed all over Ukraine, including the capital, Kyiv, for at least five hours in the early morning hours.
-It was the first such missile attack in three weeks.
-Ukrainian media said air defense systems were activated in multiple regions.
+Air raid sirens wailed for hours across Ukraine, including the capital, Kyiv, where residents were jolted out of bed by explosions.
+It was not immediately clear how many missiles had struck targets in Kyiv, or whether the sounds were missiles being intercepted by defense systems, which were activated in multiple regions of the country.

+Kyiv Mayor Vitali Klitschko said explosions were reported in the city’s Holosiivskyi district and emergency services were heading there.

-Kharkiv Gov. Oleh Syniehubov said there have been 15 strikes on the city of Kharkiv and the outlying northeastern region, and residential buildings were hit.
+In eastern Ukraine, 15 missiles struck Kharkiv and the outlying northeastern region, hitting residential buildings, according to Kharkiv Gov. Oleh Syniehubov.
 He promised to reveal more details about the scale of the damage or any casualties in Ukraine’s second-largest city.

 “Objects of critical infrastructure is again in the crosshairs of the occupants,” he said in a Telegram post.